Brantford: Television

 Brantford's only local television service comes from Rogers TV (cable 20), a local community channel on Rogers Cable.
 Otherwise, Brantford is served by stations from Toronto, Hamilton and Kitchener.

 Transportation

 Air

 Brantford Municipal Airport is located west of the city.
-It hosts an annual air show, featuring the Snowbirds.
+It hosts an annual air show featuring the Snowbirds.
 The John C. Munro Hamilton International Airport in Hamilton is located about 35 km (20 miles) east of Brantford.
 Toronto Pearson International Airport is located in Mississauga, about 100 km (60 miles) northeast of Brantford.

 Rail

 Brantford station is located just north of downtown Brantford.
 Via Rail has daily passenger trains on the Quebec City-Windsor Corridor.
 Trains also stop at Union Station in Toronto.

-Street rail began in Brantford in 1886 with horse-drawn carriages; by 1893 this system had been converted to electric.
+Street rail began in Brantford in 1886 with horse-drawn carriages; by 1893, this system had been converted to electric.
 The City of Brantford took over these operations in 1914.
-Around 1936 it began to replace the electric street car system with gas-run buses, and by the end of 1939 the change-over was complete.
+Around 1936, it began to replace the electric street car system with gas-run buses, and by the end of 1939, the changeover was complete.